freethebaerchen/ansible-tor-webtunnel/readme.md

 [Official Documentation of the Tor-Project](https://community.torproject.org/relay/setup/webtunnel/)

 ## Consideration
-The script can handle Setting up the infrastructure in Hetzner Cloud, but you should consider to not host your bridges at Hetzner, since the [Project's Website](https://community.torproject.org/relay/community-resources/good-bad-isps/) recommends, to use another hoster for bridges/relays.
+The script can handle Setting up the infrastructure in Hetzner Cloud, but you should consider to not host your bridges at Hetzner, since the [Tor Projects Website](https://community.torproject.org/relay/community-resources/good-bad-isps/) recommends, to use another hoster for bridges/relays.
 If you are not able to provide other VMs or servers you can still host the relays in Hetzner Cloud, since it is better to host there, than to not contibute to the Tor project.

 If you have servers at another provider or want to create servers there you can follow the "non Hetzner instructions" below.

 ## General information
-The anible project sets up the HCloud servers with the [ansbile hcloud colection](https://docs.ansible.com/ansible/latest/collections/hetzner/hcloud/index.html).\
+The anible project sets up the HCloud servers with the [Ansible hcloud collection](https://docs.ansible.com/ansible/latest/collections/hetzner/hcloud/index.html).\
 The project is set up, so the Ansible control node is dockerized.
 This means, there is no need to setup ansible or a Python3 venv.

-In Hetzner there will be created, if you do not make any changes for the servers, three [CAX11](https://www.hetzner.com/cloud/) (arm) instances.
+In Hetzner there will be created, if you do not make any changes, three [CAX11](https://www.hetzner.com/cloud/) (arm) instances.
-They are spawned in the locations, the arm instances are available.
+They are spawned in the locations, where arm instances are available.
 So one will be created in Falkenstein, one in Nuremberg and one in Helsinki.

 When using Hetzner Cloud, and you are installing the OS via the "ISO Images" option, you may need to configure the IPv6-Address by yourself.
 You can look at this [documentation for some operating systems](https://docs.hetzner.com/de/cloud/servers/static-configuration/).

 In the [system role](roles/system) is a [templated /etc/hosts](roles/system/templates/hosts.j2) file.
-It adds a GitHub IPv6 "proxy", because GitHub, as of now, doesnt support IPv6.
+It adds a GitHub IPv6 "proxy", because GitHub, as of now, doesn't support IPv6.
 The proxy is provided by [Daniel Winzen](https://danwin1210.de/github-ipv6-proxy.php).
-If you dont want this, as it is not needed for the fetching of the WebSocket Bridge from the torproject GitLab, you can remove or comment out the following part from [this file](roles/system/tasks/general.yaml).
+If you dont want this, as it is not needed for the fetching of the WebSocket Bridge from the [Tor Projects GitLab](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/webtunnel), you can remove or comment out the following part from [this file](roles/system/tasks/general.yaml).
 ```
     - name: Generate /etc/hosts file
       ansible.builtin.template: